 PLEASE CONTACT US WITH ANY QUESTIONS:

 Please clearly label your submission.
 Proper payment and a submission form is required for EACH submission.
 All entry fees are non-refundable.
-Due to the large number of submissions, screeners will not be returned (don't send us your master).
-All submissions must be postmarked by September 20, 2017.
+All submissions must be received by September 15, 2019.

 I, the undersigned, represent and warrant that I have full legal right and authority to submit the mentioned film for consideration by the Telluride Horror Show (THS), and that all necessary consents, licensing, and approvals have been obtained.
 I understand that my submission is in no way a guarantee of acceptance into THS, nor has any employee from THS guaranteed my acceptance into THS prior to submission.

 All materials (including but not limited to the submitted film and promotional materials) will be retained by THS.
 Excerpts of the submitted film and all promotional materials may be used for various THS promotional purposes, including but not limited to local, national and international press and electronic media.
 For films selected in the festival, THS reserves the right to screen the entry at the festival.
-THS will retain a copy of the film, along with all promotional materials, for its archives.
 The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements and regulations.
 The undersigned shall indemnify and hold harmless THS from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.